 Child support is a payment made by one or both parents to the other, to assist with the cost of looking after the children.
 It’s paid for children under the age of 18.
+For this reason, child support is more common than child maintenance.

-Who pays child support is dependent on many factors including:
+Who pays child support is dependent on many factors, including:

-- If the parents have a sole or shared custody agreement?
+- If the parents have a sole or shared custody agreement

-- If there’s Informal or formal arrangements in place between parents,
+- If there’s informal or formal arrangements in place between parents

 - If an application is lodged for a child support assessment through the Department of Human Services, and more.

-What is child maintenance?
+What is Child Maintenance?

 Child maintenance, on the other hand, has a similar principle and purpose, but it’s paid for the costs of children over the age of 18.
+These payments often help cover ongoing costs such as tertiary education, training, or living expenses if the child is still financially dependent.

-An Australian Tax Law loophole
+An Australian Tax Law Loophole

 Commonly, income earned by a minor is taxed at the highest marginal rate once it reaches and exceeds $416 per year.
 However, by transferring assets to the child or children via a trust, the first $18,000 of this money is income tax free.